JPSC-PDRC-KEIO/jpscdocs_en/married/husband_occupation.rst

 Which industry category does your husband's company or organization belong to?
 ==================================================================================

-[For temporary employees, consider answer with the industry of his temporary jobemployer.]
+[For temporary employees, consider answer with the industry of his temporary job employer.]

 1. Agriculture, forestry
 2. Fishing, fisheries